-A Guide to Tuition-Free Universities for International Students
+Links to Tuition-Free Colleges and Universities for International Students

-If you fail to qualify for university scholarships, consider enrolling in Universities offering free tuition or universities with low tuition fees.
-Although not as many as before, there still are countries that offer free tuition for international students. scholars4dev.com has compiled information on these countries and provided links to tuition-free Colleges and Universities.
+If you fail to qualify for university scholarships, consider enrolling in Universities offering free tuition or universities offering tuition fee scholarships.
+Although not as many as before, there still are countries that offer free tuition for international students. scholars4dev.com has compiled information and provided links to tuition-free Colleges and Universities in these countries.

 Tuition Free Universities in Finland